Alumni Success Stories - University Transfer

 Jonathan Johnson moved away from his hometown of Los Angeles at a young age and then later returned to attend his dream school college, USC.
 Although his grades were okay, he knew they were not good enough to get accepted into the highly competitive university.
 So Johnson enrolled at West while still in high school to spruce up his transcript.
 After completing general education courses at West, Johnson was accepted into USCBusinessSchool with scholarship support.
 About West he said, the experience and coursework helped him prepare for that of a university.
 “At West, no one would baby me or constantly watch.
 I had to do it myself.
 I had to be motivated.”

-Amezcua attributes his marked academic improvement at West to its more intimate environment.
+Amezcua attributed his marked improvement at West to its more intimate environment.
 “I felt like there was more attention given to me by faculty.”
 And, he recalled, “I decided my part-time job had to go.”
 This was possible because he was able to receive a “BOGG” (fee waiver) while at West along with a Pell Grant.
-“It was great,” he said.
-Together, this paid for his tuition and other school related expenses.
-From West, Amezcua transferred to UCLA where he earned his BA in History and Chicano Studies.
-From UCLA, he was accepted into Yale’s MA/PhD fellowship program to further his studies in American History.
-Amezcua plans to become a university professor, hopefully back in Southern California.
-“I want to engage others in how history relates to them as my West and UCLA teachers did for me.”
+From West, Amezcua transferred to UCLA and then he was accepted into Yale’s MA/PhD fellowship program.
+Today, Amezcua is a Professor of History and Urban Studies at NYU.
+His research and teaching interests include modern U.S. history and Latinx studies, along with urban, cultural, and political history.
+His work emphasizes race and immigration in the study of metropolitan landscapes, segregation, gentrification, and spatial contestation.

 Safaa Dabagh moved to Los Angeles from Lebanon with her husband and children.
 She enrolled at West just to learn English.
 But the education bug bit her.
 She continued her studies then transferred to UCLA, ultimately aspiring to a Ph.D. in Math/Economics.